k-ahn2/wps2/docs/protocol/GENERAL.md

 2. New messages, sent individually as type `m`

 For an existing user connecting with new browser, WPS returns
-1. All recipients the user has ever communicated with, sent to repopulate the recipient list in the browser
-2. The last 10 messages exchanged with each recipient, sent in batches of 10
-2. A type `c` object sent to the client, containing:
+1. A type `c` object sent to the client, containing:
    - new message counts (because they could have messages waiting)
    - whether there is a version upgrade
+2. All recipients the user has ever communicated with, sent to repopulate the recipient list in the browser, sent as type `u`
+3. The last 10 messages exchanged with each recipient, sent in batches of 10 as type `mb`

 > [!NOTE]
 > There is currently no way to recover every message ever sent if a user connects from a new browser.
 WPS will implement a method for handling this in future